seinecle/blog/_posts/2021-11-11-best-worst-scaling-online-free-application.md

 - ordering a list of items from least preferred to most preferred (candidates, brands, places...)
 - ordering a list of features from least to most important (political issues, product characteristics...)
 - ordering a list of features from least to most important (political issues, product characteristics...)
 - classifying statements or single terms based on how "relevant" they are on a given dimension

+## Advantages of Best-Worst Scaling

 There are many well established scales to do these kinds of ratings, such as this linear rating scale that is very commonly used:
 <div align="center">